Twenty Flight Rock: Background

 The first version of "Twenty Flight Rock" was recorded by Cochran in July 1956 at Gold Star Studios, with Connie Smith on the bull fiddle and Jerry Capehart thumping a soup carton.
-Cochran re-recorded the song sometime between May to August 1957.
+Cochran re-recorded the song sometime between May and August 1957.
 This later version was released in the United States (Liberty 55112) with "Cradle Baby" as a flipside.
 It was a moderate seller, but was more popular in Europe and had steady sales for a long period.
-The song is from the point of view of a boyfriend whose girlfriend has an apartment on the twentieth floor; the building elevator is not operating; consequently the boyfriend has to climb the stairs, making him too tired to “rock” by the time he reaches her.
+The song is from the point of view of a man whose girlfriend lives on the twentieth floor of a high-rise apartment building with a broken elevator, forcing him to climb the stairs (exhausting himself) to reach her.

 The song follows the twelve-bar blues format, using the device of counting upwards ("One flight, two flight, three flight, four/five, six, seven flight, eight flight, more") in the refrain in a manner similar to "Rock Around the Clock".
 The final verse ends on a surprisingly morbid note compared to other pop songs of the time: "All this climbin' is a-gettin' me down.
 They'll find my corpse draped over a rail."

-The barely 15-year-old Paul McCartney used "Twenty Flight Rock" as his first song when he auditioned for John Lennon on July 6, 1957 in Liverpool, England.
+The barely 15-year-old Paul McCartney used "Twenty Flight Rock" as his first song when he auditioned for John Lennon on July 6, 1957, in Liverpool, England.
 The 16-year-old Lennon, introduced that day to McCartney at St. Peter's Church Hall prior to a church garden fete, was impressed by his new acquaintance's ability to play the song on the guitar.
 The good first impression of McCartney's performance led to an invitation to join the Quarrymen—Lennon's band that would eventually evolve into the Beatles.
 On The Beatles Anthology, McCartney noted that: "I think what impressed him most was that I knew all the words."

-Cochran appeared in the film The Girl Can't Help It performing "Twenty Flight Rock" as a tongue-in-cheek example of the supposed lack of talent required to perform rock and roll.
+Cochran appeared in the film The Girl Can't Help It performing "Twenty Flight Rock" as a tongue-in-cheek example of the supposed lack of classically trained vocal ability required to perform rock and roll.
 The guitar solo was edited out in the movie.
 The song also featured in the film The Delinquents (1989).